waylan/rheostatic/README.rst

 emulate a real server.
 Thus, Rheostatic was created to offer the flexibility and features to meet all of the needs of static site generators.

-Why is is called "Rheostatic"?
+Why is it called "Rheostatic"?
 ------------------------------

 I wanted something that accurately conveyed the purpose and function of the